axel-bernal/CraiG/README.md

 # CraiG
 CRAIG is a suite of tools that use an underlying semi markov CRF model for performing gene model learning and prediction on structured biological sequences.
-CRAIG stands for a CRf-based Ab-Initio Genefinder, however the suite integrates ensemble (output from other gene predictors, RNA-Seq features) into the prediction.
-The predicted structures as of now are genes, including UTRs, however the libraries are general enough to support any type of DNA structure.
+CRAIG stands for a CRf-based Ab-Initio Genefinder, however the suite can integrate output from third-party gene predictors, protein alignments, RNA-Seq features and denovo features into the predictive model.
+The predicted structures are genes, including UTRs, however the libraries are general enough to support any type of structure.
 The underlying models can be ab initio, de novo or ensemble.
-The latter category in particular, uses features defined on external evidence sources which can be third-party genefinder program predictions, protein alignments and/or RNA-Seq coverage and junction information among others.

 Related Publications